badraoul/haciendo_aio/README.md

 [Vagrant](http://vagrantup.com), along with Virtual Box is being used to quickly enable developers to startup the full application simply with `vagrant up`.
 A sample Vagrantfile is provided in the repo that only needs to have your Tropo Credentials inserted to get started.
 You will need to install Vagrant onto your local workstation before starting.
 Vagrant should install Virtual Box automatically.

 [ngrok](https://ngrok.com/) is being used to expose the Tropo Service running within the Vagrant VM to the internet so that API calls can be successfully sent from the Tropo Cloud to the application.
 The installation of ngrok into the Vagrant managed VM is done automatically, and no special account is needed to use this tool.
+NOTE: you can also download and install ngrok on your laptop for the Extra Credit exercise, although it is not necessary for this main lab.

 [Docker](http://docker.com) will be used during the lab exercise to build and execute containers for each of the services of Haciendo.
 You should install Docker on your workstation before beginning the lab.